 - Bylaws and Rules and Regulations.
 Applicable bylaws and rules and regulations of a homeowner or condominium association are other documents you may encounter.

 - Homeowner Association Records and Budgets.
-Financial or other governing entity documents include meeting minutes of boards of directors and members, and financial statements of account.
+You’ll want to review the boards of directors meeting minutes and the financial statements.
 HOA boards in Washington are required to mail to all owners a summary of any proposed regular or special budget within 30 days after the board adopts the budget and 14-60 days before the owners consider ratification.
 This summary must include detailed information about current and future assessments and reserve account balances, as well as the recommended future funding levels for the reserve account.
 As a result, HOA members in Washington have a greater ability than ever before to monitor and evaluate expenses in the association.

 - Homeowner Association Reserve Accounts.
-Washington law encourages, but does not require, HOAs to have a reserve account with a financial institution to fund major maintenance, repair, and replacement of common areas.
-This means associations with physical assets to maintain, be they land or mechanical in nature are better served with a portion of association dues going toward a reserve account in an amount sufficient to service the land or replace the physical asset at its projected end of life.
+Washington law encourages, but does not require, HOA’s to maintain a reserve account to fund maintenance, repair, and replacement of common area assets.
+This means associations with physical assets to maintain, be they land or mechanical, should allocate a portion of the association dues to a reserve account sufficient to service the land or replace the physical asset at its projected end-of-life.

 - Homeowner Association Reserve Studies.
 Washington HOAs with “significant assets” are required to have a “reserve study” completed and, upon completion, updated annually.
 A “reserve study” is a long-term (30 years) budget planning tool where an independent third party analyzes both the physical inventory and financial records of an HOA to determine how best to plan for expected future expenditures (such as future capital expenditures for maintenance of common areas).
 An HOA has “significant assets” under Washington law if the current replacement value of its major reserve components is at least 75% of the gross budget of the HOA (excluding the HOA’s reserve account funds).